-Best evidence of summer’s end is when somebody other than me in this household decides to clean out our kitchen command centre junk drawer (thanks honey) to line up the pencils.
+The best evidence of summer’s end is when somebody other than me in this household decides to clean our kitchen junk drawer (thanks, honey) to line up the pencils.

-I’m not quite ready but will be soon.
+I’m not quite ready, but I will be soon.

-Maybe the school kids itching to get on with it, to see who is taller, rounder, leaner, bolder… Me?
-I’ll be ready in a day or two, after I reset the frame, currently set at sky blue, thanks to our tenth visit to Prince Edward Island.
+Maybe the school kids are itching to get on with it, to see who is taller, rounder, leaner, bolder.
+Me?
+I’ll be ready in a day or two after I reset the frame, currently set at sky blue, thanks to yet another visit to Prince Edward Island.

-In 2014, at least one family knows what they come for, what prompts their happy dance.
+In 2014, at least one family knew what they came for, what prompted their happy dance.

-As for this writer, I need only one thing to make a perfect visit, the kind of day I love on Brackley Beach -huge winds, blazing sun, sand blasted clean of any seaweed debris, no one in sight but for one or two kindred spirits, loving their hair whipped by furious winds.
+As for this writer, I need only one thing to make a perfect visit, the kind of day I love on Brackley Beach: massive winds, blazing sun, sandblasted clean of any seaweed debris, no one in sight but for one or two kindred spirits, loving their hair whipped by furious winds.

-Debate about venturing into the Atlantic on days like these is always the same.
-Currents be damned, we’re in.
-The crash is deafening, each wave bigger, strong enough to pull down our suits.
-We leap over them, or ride the crest into shore, in tandem whenever possible, when we don’t tumble off our boards.
-Over on the west coast, in wonderful Tofino, we needed wetsuits, but here, in the warmest waters north of the Carolinas, bare skin is a shivery uniform, but we’re Canadian, we know cold when it comes.
+The debate about venturing into the Atlantic on days like these is always the same.
+Currents are damned; we’re in.
+The crash is deafening, each wave more significant, strong enough to pull down our suits.
+We leap over them or ride the crest into shore in tandem whenever possible when we don’t tumble off our boards.
+Over on the west coast, in wonderful Tofino, we needed wetsuits, but here, in the warmest waters north of the Carolinas, bare skin is a shivery uniform, but we’re Canadian; we know cold when it comes.

-Good luck to all the students across the country on their first day of school today.
+Good luck to all the students across the country on their first day of school.
 Look sharp ahead.
 Riptides and jellyfish have nothing on you.